Murphy's 59-yard OT fumble return ends Cards' win over Vegas

 AP Sports Writer

+Arizona (1-1) trailed 23-7 with less than nine minutes left in regulation, but Murray led two TD drives and two 2-point conversions.
+He passed for 277 yards, rushed for 28 more and flummoxed the Vegas defense with his elusiveness, particularly on a frantic scramble for a remarkable 2-point conversion with 8:13 to play.

-Kyler Murray scrambled for a 3-yard touchdown on the final snap of regulation before hitting A.J.
-Green for the tying 2-point conversion for the Cardinals (1-1), who trailed 23-7 with less than nine minutes left in regulation.
+Murray then scrambled for a 3-yard touchdown on the final snap of regulation before hitting A.J.
+Green for the tying 2-point conversion.

+“That’s what he can do that nobody else can,” defensive end J.J.
+Watt said.
+“He gave us opportunities, and we made the most of it.”

 The Raiders stopped Murray on downs on Arizona’s opening drive of overtime, but Renfrow then made a catch and fumbled for the second consecutive play.
-Isaiah Simmons knocked it loose, and Murphy snagged the ball and sprinted down the Cardinals’ sideline to the end zone with his ecstatic teammates in pursuit for a frenzied celebration.
+Isaiah Simmons knocked it loose, and Murphy snagged the ball and sprinted down the Cardinals’ sideline.

 Murphy nearly ruined his own heroics when he released the ball from his hand right at the goal line, but video review determined he barely scored.